 Most Christians don’t question the fact that God is holy, but many Christians may doubt that they themselves can be holy.
-This raises several related questions, including the following:
+This raises several related questions, including the following, which we will address:

 - What does it mean for a person to be holy?